gavinyork/zephyr3d/doc/markdown/scene.octreenodechunk.getnodesize.md

 number

-The size of the node in this chunk
+The world-space edge length per cell in this chunk.

+## Remarks

+Represents the world-space edge length for a cell at this level.